programweb/matlab/README.md

 # matlab

-I did earlier matlab code that was more involved with genetics; however, I do not have a licence.
+I did earlier matlab code that was more involved with genetics; however, I do not have a license.
 So, this is just doing some quick demos using an available online Matlab code editor and  tricking it to display graphs.
 &nbsp;

 I apologize for not having more scientific data feeding into these examples; but, I have done that.